LLNL/scr/doc/rst/users/integration.rst

 There are three steps to consider: Init/Finalize, Checkpoint, and Restart.
 It is recommended to restart using the SCR Restart API, but it is not required.
 Sections below describe each case.
+Additionally, there is a section describing how to configure SCR based on application settings.

 Using the SCR API
 -----------------